Max Porter (footballer): Playing career

-Retirement and coaching career
+Coaching career

 On 17 August 2019, Chelmsford announced the retirement of Porter, who took up a full time coaching role at Arsenal's under-13 team.
 Since then Porter has been U14 Head Coach and Lead Phase before being promoted to Professional Development Phase U18 assistant coach & U17 Head Coach.In July 2022 Porter was promoted to U21 Assistant Coach.
 In the 2024-25 season, Porter was appointed as head coach of the Arsenal under-19 team playing in the UEFA Youth League alongside his role of U21 assistant coach.
-Porter is an UEFA PRO Licence candidate with the FAW.
+Porter is an UEFA PRO Licence qualified coach as of December 2025 with the FAW.
 In August 2025 Porter was promoted to U21 Head Coach at Arsenal.
+Across his time at Arsenal he has helped develop such players like Myles Lewis-Skelly, Ethan Nwaneri, Max Dowman, Tommy Setford and Marli Salmon who have all progressed into the Arsenal first team.

+In June 2026 Porter, was appointed assistant manager to Mark Robins at Stoke City.